Dennis Burkley: Career

 the Rockford Files, and Quincy, M.E..
-In the 1980s, he came into his own as an actor with a high profile role on Hill Street Blues and another memorable role as Cal, the Texas-born junkyard partner of Fred G. Sanford in Sanford, the short-lived Sanford and Son sequel from 1980-1981.
+In the 1980s, he came into his own as an actor with a high profile role on Hill Street Blues and another memorable role as Cal, the Texas-born junkyard partner of Fred G. Sanford in Sanford, the short-lived Sanford and Son sequel from 1980 to 1981.
 He provided the voice of several supporting characters on the animated television series King of the Hill (set in his home state of Texas).
 In 2005, he wrote and directed a film titled Repetition and also played a small role in the television series My Name Is Earl.

 In films, he played Dozer, a biker with a severe speech impediment who befriends Rocky Dennis and his mother in the movie Mask.
 Burkley appeared in the drug culture drama Rush in 1991, the Chevy Chase comedy Fletch Lives, and Sylvester Stallone's Stop!
 Or My Mom Will Shoot.
 He appeared in the Kevin Costner golf comedy Tin Cup.
+Other movies included The Doors and Murphy's Romance.

 Personal life

 Burkley was married to Laura Alderdice from 1967 until his death.
 They had two children.

-He died of a heart attack in Los Angeles, California, on July 14, 2013.
+Burkley died of a heart attack in Los Angeles, California, on July 14, 2013, at the age of 67.